-If you are considering buying or selling a home, you will probably want someone to help you through the process.
+If you’re considering buying or selling a home, unless you are doing a For-Sale-By-Owner, you will most likely want someone to help you through the real estate transaction process.
 But, who should you turn to?
-A Realtor or a Real Estate Agent?
+A real estate agent or a realtor?

 Are all licensed real estate agents realtors?